drewdotpro/ExplorationReward/README.md

 <br>'%p' will be replaced with the player's name, '%w' will be replaced with the player's current world's name.
 <br>All commands support chatcolors.
 <br>Any number of commands and worlds may be added.
+<br>Run-every makes it so X number of new explored territories will trigger the commands.
+<br>config-version should not be changed.
 <br><br>Here is the default config:
 <pre>worlds-to-operate-in:
   - 'world'